DDMAL/e2e-omr-documentation/tutorial/document-analysis.md

 After testing that the models work on a page that it was trained on (e.g., page 176) it is time to use them on another page from the same manuscript.
-Here, page 40 of MS-73 is used.
+Here, page 40 of CDN-Mlr 073 is used.
 The "Fast Pixelwise Classifier" job is run on the page scaled down to 52.2% of the original size with the default settings.
 Three of the layers generated &mdash; music symbols, staff lines, and text &mdash; are used in future steps.